1-to-100/baseplate/README.md

 4. Copy **Client ID** and **Client Secret**
 5. In Supabase:
    - Go to **Authentication > Providers > LinkedIn**
-   - Paste credentials and enable the provider
+   - Paste credentials and enable the provider.
+Note that Supabase refers to your LinkedIn ClientID as the API Key

 [Supabase Doc](https://supabase.com/docs/guides/auth/social-login/auth-linkedin)